cbachhuber/dotfiles-and-post-installation-scripts/test/README.md

 ```

 ## Build and run the test container
 Build the docker container from the `Dockerfile` in this directory.
 The user in the docker is called `testuser` and has sudo password `a`.
+This repository is already cloned to ~/.dotfiles when building the container.

 ```
 cd ~/.dotfiles/test
-docker image build -t test-ubuntu:1.0 .
+docker image build -t -e DISPLAY=$DISPLAY  test-ubuntu:1.0 .
-docker container run -it test-ubuntu:1.0
+docker container run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix test-ubuntu:1.0
 ```